-- Staff training - Recruitment benchmarks and practices - Staff supervision and support by the Case Manager or Team Leader - Feedback policies and procedures for both staff and clients, including follow up - Care plan and a general culture of collaboration - Risk management both at an operational and organisational level - Including risk assessments that document both benefits and disadvantages of activities as well as prevention, management, and control of risk. - Documentation of processes, decisions, and management of risks - including but not limited to progress notes, care plans, risk assessments, service agreements
+- Staff training - Recruitment benchmarks and practices - Staff supervision and support by Registered Nurse, HR and Team Leaders. - Feedback policies and procedures for both staff and clients, including follow up - Care plan and a general culture of collaboration - Risk management both at an operational and organisational level - Including risk assessments that document both benefits and disadvantages of activities as well as prevention, management, and control of risk. - Documentation of processes, decisions, and management of risks - including but not limited to progress notes, care plans, risk assessments, service agreements